aj27-uk/User-Centric-Front-End-Development-Milestone-Project-1/README.md

 - Type git clone and paste the HTTP URL and press enter

 The local clone will be ready.
 <hr>
 <h2 align="center">Credits</h2>
+<hr>

+### Contents

-* My husband is a chef by profession, and he was very supportive in preparing the menu.
+My husband is a chef by profession, and he was very supportive in preparing the menu.
 Many of his suggestions helped me to build this site.
+All contents of this site made by myself.

+### Coding

-* I used [Bootstrap](https://getbootstrap.com/docs/4.6/components/) and [W3Schools](https://www.w3schools.com/bootstrap4/default.asp) sites to help me throughout my coding journey.
+I used [Bootstrap](https://getbootstrap.com/docs/4.6/components/) and [W3Schools](https://www.w3schools.com/bootstrap4/default.asp) sites to help me throughout my coding journey.
 Moreover, I guided all learning modules from the [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/).

+### Media

-* The photos and images were used from Pexels and designed by myself through Cava.
+The photos and images were used from Pexels and designed by myself through Cava.

+### Testing

-* I used the [W3Cvalidator](https://validator.w3.org/) to check if my website meets the code formatting criteria.
+I used the [W3Cvalidator](https://validator.w3.org/) to check if my website meets the code formatting criteria.

+### Quality of web page

-* To find the quality of web pages, I used an open-source called [Lighthouse](https://developers.google.com/web/tools/lighthouse/?utm_source=devtools) in Chrome DevTools.
+To find the quality of web pages, I used an open-source called [Lighthouse](https://developers.google.com/web/tools/lighthouse/?utm_source=devtools) in Chrome DevTools.
-<hr>

 <hr>
 <h2 align="center">Acknowledgment</h2>
 <hr>